-How would you like more traffic to your website, more ideal clients and ultimately more growth in your business?
+How would you like more traffic to your website, more awesome customers and ultimately more growth in your business?
 But without spending money on ads?

 To do this you need to focus on SEO aka Search Engine Optimisation.

 BAD NEWS: most websites aren’t optimised for search engines like Google 🙁

 GOOD NEWS: I’ve put together an On Page SEO Checklist to help optimise your website content for Google 🙂

 Make sure you do the PREP work first though!

 Before I explain On-Page SEO, it’s important to understand what SEO is.

 SEO stands for Search Engine Optimisation.
 It’s the process of optimising your business website for search engines.
 More specifically, optimising your content for specific keyword phrases so that your content gets ranked as high as possible in search engine results.

 In other words, when someone is Googling and looking for a solution to their problem, you want Google to know that your website has the solution. i.e. has the most relevant piece of content for the solution that was getting Googled.